stvnjacobs/lnl-docs/PITCHME.md

 @[7](`Already up to date.`)

 Note:
-Unless someone made a change in the last few minutes, since you configured the remote, the `git pull upstream master` should return `Already up to date.`
+Unless someone made a change in the last few minutes, since you configured the remote, the `git pull upstream master` should return `Already up to date.`.

 +++